Re: AMXX WebCompiler 2020 release!

 People really get offended when they receive critiques and opinions on their ideas they do not agree with.

-All of this political bollocks could've been reduced to a simple thought.
 Online compilers are the exact same thing as an offline compiler, except that they offer only one and only thing:

 I've been using online compilers for a longer time before when I wasn't thinking this way at all.
 I was even too lazy to figure out or just read online for a simple hint or tutorial on how to use the local compiler.
 It's better because of many reasons:

-This doesn't have much to do with the second topic going on in this thread about AMXX versions, but you could basically use any version you want on your own computer.
-It's your computer.
 In conclusion, Web Compilers should be avoided and serve absolutely no point other than risking getting your plugin source stolen as much as any personal data on suspicious sites.
-Other than risk, It is far more than pointless and costs you extra work you can instead do with a push of a button. |
+Other than risk, It is far more than pointless and costs you extra work you can instead do with a push of a button.

 Re: AMXX WebCompiler 2020 release!